Tapinoma melanocephalum: Description

 The ghost ant is small, with average lengths ranging between 1.3 to 2.0 mm in workers.
-The antennae composes of 12 segments that thickens towards the tip.
+The antennae is composed of 12 segments that thicken towards the tip.
 The antennal scapes exceeds the occipital border.
-The head and thorax is a dark brown colour while the gaster, legs and antennae are a milky white colour.
+The head and thorax is a dark brown color while the gaster, legs and antennae are a milky white color.
 Due to its small size and light colour, the ghost ant is difficult to see.
 Ghost ants are monomorphic and the thorax is spineless.
 The gaster is hairless, and has a back opening that is similar to a slit-like opening.
-The abdominal pedicel is formed upon a single segment that is usually unable to be seen due to the gaster, and the species do not contain a stinger.
+The abdominal pedicel is formed from a single segment that is usually unable to be seen due to the gaster, and the species do not contain a stinger.
 During development, this species undergoes three larval instars, which are all naked and fusiform, with reduced mouthparts.

 The queens are similar in appearance to a worker, but the alitrunk (mesosoma) is enlarged.
-The queen measures 2.5 mm in length, making them the largest member of the colony.
-The male's head and dorsum is dark in colour, while the gaster is light in that may contain several dark marks.
+The queen measures 2.5 mm in length, making her the largest member of the colony.
+The male's head and dorsum is dark in color, while the gaster is light.
+It may contain several dark marks.
 They are usually 2.0 mm in length.